Edem-Tengey-Dev/Edem-Tengey-Dev/README.md

 - 👋 Hi, I’m @Edem-Tengey
-- 👀 I’m interested in Programming(Web Development and Web 3(Blockchain)Development)
+- 👀 I’m interested in Programming(AI and Machine Learning)
-- 🌱 I’m currently learning Mobile Development and DevOpS
+- 🌱 I’m currently learning AI and Machine Learning
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me tengeye09@gmail.com